Salt (rapper): Personal life

-James dated Salt-N-Pepa group manager Hurby Azor during the early start of the group from 1984 until 1989.
+James dated Salt-N-Pepa group manager Hurby Azor during the early phase of the group from 1984 until 1989.
 James married her husband Gavin Wray on Christmas Eve 2000, although they dated for ten years before the marriage.
 James and Wray have two children.

 James and her daughter are referenced in Tupac's song "Keep Ya Head Up".
 In an interview James stated she considers herself a feminist "in a way", emphasizing the need for women to avoid complete emotional and financial dependence on men.
 Songs like "Tramp" and "Shake Your Thang" by Salt-N-Pepa express such feminist themes as female autonomy.
 She was baptized into the Seventh-day Adventist Church on a mission trip in Ethiopia with Oakwood College.